South Korea Pet Food Market Size and Share

 By Product Type: Veterinary diets outpace mass formulations

-Dry kibble retained a 42.2% share in 2024 thanks to favorable price-per-calorie economics and storage ease.
-Still, veterinary diets are projected to grow 12.4% annually by 2030, making them the fastest-growing segment of the South Korean pet food market.
-Clinically validated recipes for renal, metabolic, or allergy support now appear on e-commerce sites with tele-vet prescriptions, bypassing brick-and-mortar clinic shelves.
+Dry kibble retained a 42.2% share in 2024 due to favorable price-to-calorie economics and ease of storage.
+Still, veterinary diets are projected to grow at a 12.4% annual rate by 2030, making them the fastest-growing segment of the South Korean pet food market.
+Clinically validated recipes for renal, metabolic, or allergy support are now available on e-commerce sites with tele-vet prescriptions, bypassing traditional brick-and-mortar clinic shelves.

 Wet and semi-moist lines gain momentum among cat owners focused on hydration, and treats occupy the indulgence sweet spot.
 Functional chews laced with glucosamine or probiotics often post double-digit growth, demonstrating convergence between snack and supplement categories.